aeonzz/clippkit/README.md

 - Assemble entire scenes without starting from scratch
 - Save time without sacrificing design

-You're not locked into anything — everything is unstyled by default and customisable with Tailwind CSS or your own system.
+## You're not locked into anything — everything is unstyled by default and customisable with Tailwind CSS or your own system.

----
+## Contributing

+Visit our [contributing guide](https://github.com/reactvideoeditor/clippkit/blob/main/CONTRIBUTING.md) to learn how to contribute.
+It only takes ~5 minutes to add your own!

 ## Built for Remotion